zappingseb/biopharma-app/README.md

 # 3) Plot a phylogenetic tree

-To allow plotting a phylogenetic tree we provided you a function called `phyltree`.
+To allow plotting a phylogenetic tree we provided you with a function called `phyltree`.
 You can read the whole code of the function inside `R/utils.R`.
 This function takes as inputs

 * a numeric matrix > `biopsy_numeric()` **CHECK**